-These excerpts seem to imply that, as of today, despite social entrepreneurs’ “strong driving force to make society better”, this force does not function properly in a liberal capitalist system of supply and demand.
-The Strategy seeks to “strengthen the knowledge of social innovation on state, regional and municipal level regarding social innovation” and to “strengthen the knowledge about alternative ways of collaboration with the public sector” (Regeringen, 2018, p.8).
+These excerpts seem to imply that, as of today, despite social entrepreneurs’ ‘strong driving force to make society better’, this force does not function properly in a liberal capitalist system of supply and demand.
+The Strategy seeks to ‘strengthen the knowledge of social innovation on state, regional and municipal level regarding social innovation’ and to ‘strengthen the knowledge about alternative ways of collaboration with the public sector’ (Regeringen, 2018, p.8).
 One way of handling this problem is to supply the public sector with more knowledge that will enable it to purchase more services from social enterprises.
-“This will develop and expand social enterprises as well as new ideas and collaboration which will foster new innovative solutions to societal challenges” (Regeringen, 2018, p.8).
+‘This will develop and expand social enterprises as well as new ideas and collaboration which will foster new innovative solutions to societal challenges’ (Regeringen, 2018, p.8).
 Educating the public sector in this area is articulated as a win-win solution because this will simultaneously strengthen social enterprises and help the public sector to solve societal challenges.
 Hence, the problem of supply and demand is represented as a problem of deficient knowledge.
 The underlying assumption of such focus on producing and disseminating more of a certain kind of knowledge can thus be read as a desire to reshape the discourse of social innovation (as the solution) and of the public sector (as needing solutions).
 Such an underlying assumption is in line with Scott-Smith’s (2016) argument that innovation discourse articulates market solutions as the preferable supplier of basic services, depicting, in contrast, the state as inefficient.

-The next area of proposition - strengthening business and advisory/mentoring expertise - concerns different ways to ‘level the playing field’ between social enterprises and “businesses with a more traditional business model” (Regeringen 2018, p.8).
+The next area of proposition – strengthening business and advisory/mentoring expertise – concerns different ways to ‘level the playing field’ between social enterprises and ‘businesses with a more traditional business model’ (Regeringen 2018, p.8).
 According to a traditional understanding of liberal capitalist theory, businesses compete within a free market on equal terms.
 In the Strategy, however, it is suggested that such a milieu is not optimal for social enterprises and is therefore in need of intervention.
 This will be achieved by four measures on four levels:

-“strengthening the business acumen in social enterprises”, suggesting that they should think and act more like proper businesses
+‘strengthening the business acumen in social enterprises’, suggesting that they should think and act more like proper businesses;

-“enhancing the incubator support for social enterprises”, which presumably entails providing subsidised or free services, such as office space or management training
+‘enhancing the incubator support for social enterprises’, which presumably entails providing subsidized or free services, such as office space or management training;

-“strengthening the intermediates of social enterprises”, which arguably means stimulating lenders and venture capitalists to provide more capital, and
+‘strengthening the intermediates of social enterprises’, which arguably means stimulating lenders and venture capitalists to provide more capital; and

-developing and spreading “knowledge about successful business and financing models in social enterprises and idea-driven organisations”, which is presumably about promulgating best practice.
+developing and spreading ‘knowledge about successful business and financing models in social enterprises and idea-driven organisations’, which is presumably about promulgating best practice.

 The problem is represented as a lack of business acumen in social enterprises.
 In order to level the playing field of competition (i.e., free-market capitalism), social enterprises need to be taught to think and act more like traditional for-profit businesses.
 They need a helping hand in their start-up phase, they need privileged access to funding and stories of their success need to be disseminated.
 The underlying assumption of the problem represented here is that social enterprises harbour such a driving force and potential for social change that the government must be willing to nurture and protect them in the marketplace (Häikö et al., 2017).